 To be fair, Anor Londo wouldn’t be a very stable place to live either.
 As DS2 had revealed, significant portions of Lordran and its inhabitants had been displaced farther north in Drangleic sometime after the events of DS1.
 These portions included a significant chunk of Anor Londo — the vast majority of the city if the visible ruins seen in DS3 are anything to go by — which ultimately became its own civilization.
 Considering items like Andre’s smithing hammer can be acquired in DS2, it is likely that this sudden displacement occurred after the increased influx of Undead into the city.
 And as the ruins in DS3 indicate, this shift more or less destroyed the country.
 Even if we ignore the likely confusion and bedlam that would come about after such a freak incident, how was Gwyndolin supposed to govern a capital that was at best in shambles?
 At least the Undead Burg was still mostly intact despite all the Hollows roaming about.
 There was no way around it.
 Anor Londo had to be rebuilt from the ground up, essentially replaced with a brand new city.

 Aside from having to now become a city planner, Gwyndolin was also seeing a career change within the Way of White hierarchy.
-The Japanese description for Sulyvahn’s soul refers to the Darkmoon deity as the shushin (主神) or “chief god” — the term that these game typically localize as “Allfather”.
+The Japanese description for Sulyvahn’s soul refers to the Darkmoon deity as the shushin (主神) or “chief god”, the term that this series typically localizes as “Allfather”.
 Put simply, Gwyndolin has long since replaced Lloyd as the head of the Anor Londo pantheon.
 This turn of events is almost too fitting.
 As Gwyn’s youngest child and second son after the firstborn, Gwyndolin was clearly next in line to Anor Londo’s throne and summit of the pantheon after his elder brother was unceremoniously stripped of his status as both royal and god.
 The only reason that Lloyd was able to claim legitimacy as Gwyn’s uncle — a mere branch family member — was because the proper successor was widely believed to be a girl practically since he was born.

-The Reversal Ring reinforces this curious detail first established in DS1 — its description relating how a “metamorphosis ring” (化生の指輪) was given to the prince at a very young age so that his mannerisms would be undeniably feminine to any onlooker.
+The Reversal Ring reinforces this curious detail first established in DS1 — its description relating how the “metamorphosis ring” (化生の指輪) was given to the prince at a very young age so that his mannerisms would be undeniably feminine to any onlooker.
 Raised with this expectation to be a princess like Gwynevere thanks to his controversial Darkmoon affinity, Gwyndolin played the part of a goddess despite his personal feelings on the matter.
-The description not only suggests that he was conditioned at an early age, but that he was also miserable in the role, partially explaining the god’s humorless personality.
+The description not only reaffirms that he was conditioned at an early age, but that he was also miserable in the role, partially explaining the god’s humorless personality in the first game.
 So, what changed to make Gwyndolin preferable to Lloyd?
 For one, the prince had finally proven that his father’s plan to use Undead as kindling for the First Flame was a viable system, counter to his fellow gods’ expectations.
 If nothing else, this would have given him a little more self-confidence in his gender.
 Indeed, the Reversal Ring has been left in the tomb where he previously resided, stored away in one obscure corner, and “Aldrich” lacks the pronounced chest that the Darkmoon deity sported in DS1.
 The man decided to hide his true nature no longer.

 Changes movements to that of the opposite sex, female if male and male if female.